The Inflation Technique Completely Solves the Causal Compatibility Problem: Unpacking Causal Structures

 Note that for each of the eight distinct choices of $\{a,b,x\}\in\{0,1\}^3$, the marginal of $P_{\text{unpacked}}$ referenced in Eq.~\eqref{eq:esepexplicit} is distinct.
 The \emph{subset of variables} specifying the relevant marginal of $P_{\text{unpacked}}$ does \emph{not} vary depending on the value of $c$, however.

 We now describe how to unpack an arbitrary causal structure.
 Let $A$ be an observed variable.
 We denote the observable parents of $A$ as $\textsf{paOBS}[A]$.
 Suppose the (set) $\textsf{paOBS}[A]$ can take $d$ different values, e.g.: $\textsf{paOBS}[A]\in\{1{,}...,d\}$.
 The different values of $\textsf{paOBS}[A]$ are generally vector-valued; we may nevertheless denote such value-tuples by a single scalar index, for compactness of notation.
 To unpack the vertex $A$, we break all edges between $\textsf{paOBS}[A]$ and $A$, unpacking $A$ into the counterfactual variable set $\{A^{\textsf{paOBS}[A]{=}1}{,}...,A^{\textsf{paOBS}[A]{=}d}\}$.
-Unpacking all the endogenous observed variables, and regarding the resulting counterfactuals as observed variables themselves, we arrive at the associated correlation scenario.\footnote{{One can take advantage of known results concerning observationally equivalent causal structures to convert unpacked correlation scenarios into equivalent structures which can be unpacked further, such as Prop.~5 in Ref.~\cite{evans}.
-A special case of that proposition for correlation scenarios is the following: Suppose $\G$ is a graph wherein $U$ is a latent variable whose children are precisely $\bar{A}\cup\bar{B}$, and moreover $\textsf{pa}[A_i]\subset\textsf{pa}[B_j]$ for all $i$ and $j$.
-Let $\G'$ be the graph formed by adding the edges $\{A_i\to B_j\}_{i,j}$ to $\G$ and then removing $U$ entirely.
-Then, $\G$ and $\G'$ are observationally equivalent, and $\G'$ can be unpacked further.
-Note that, when mapping $\G$ into $\G'$, one must verify first that $P(A,D)=P(A)P(D)$, see Section \ref{definitions}.
-This lemma can be invoked to convert the four-on-line correlation scenario of Fig.~\ref{fig:FourLine} into the Bell scenario of Fig.~\ref{fig:Bell}.
-Since the causal compatibility problem relative to the Bell scenario can be completely solved by unpacking alone, it follows that this procedure of \begin{compactenum} \item unpacking to the four-on-line correlation scenario, \item converting to the Bell scenario à la Prop.~5 of Ref.~\cite{evans}, \item unpacking again, \end{compactenum} can be used to completely characterize the set of distributions realizable in any causal structure which unpacks to the four-on-line correlation scenario.
-This procedure can be used to prove the non-saturation of \emph{all} the challenging causal structures collected in Fig.~14 of Ref.~\cite{evans}.}}
+Unpacking all the endogenous observed variables, and regarding the resulting counterfactuals as observed variables themselves, we arrive at the associated correlation scenario.

-The probabilities of the observed variables in $\G$ can be obtained from the probabilities of a set of measurable events in the associated correlation scenario.
+The probabilities of the observed variables in $\G$ can be obtained from the probabilities of a set of measurable events in the associated correlation scenario $\G'$.
 To be clear, let $\bar{A}$ ($\bar{X}$) denote all the observable endogenous (exogenous) variables in $\G$.
 Then,

 where $\{\bar{a},\bar{x}\}_{A_i}$ denotes selecting those elements out of the set $\bar{a}\cup\bar{x}$ which corresponding to the values of $\textsf{paOBS}[A_i]$.